-Investigators: Dr. Leigh Torres, Dr. Joe Haxel, Dr. Kathleen Hunt, Dr. Leslie New, Lisa Hildebrand, Clara Bird, Dr. KC Bierlich, Dr. Alejandro Fernández Ajó, Dr. Enrico Pirotta, Natalie Chazal, Dr. Leila Lemos, Todd Chandler
+Investigators: Dr. Leigh Torres, Dr. Joe Haxel, Dr. Kathleen Hunt, Dr. Leslie New, Dr. Lisa Hildebrand, Dr. Clara Bird, Dr. KC Bierlich, Dr. Alejandro Fernández Ajó, Dr. Enrico Pirotta, Natalie Chazal, Marc Rams i Rios, Todd Chandler

 Cetaceans are acoustically active, dependent on, and sensitive to the surrounding soundscape.
 Therefore, understanding the scales, intensities and types of impacts from ocean noise on their ecology and populations is a critical step toward improved management and protection.
 Studies have shown behavioral impacts on various cetacean species from acute ocean noise events, such as seismic air guns, mid-frequency sonar and elevated vessel traffic.
 Yet, it is unclear how chronic, elevated ambient noise levels may affect the physiology, behavior and ecology of individuals, or how these impacts may translate into biologically significant events with long-term consequences for individuals or populations (e.g., the Population Consequences of Multiple Stressors (PCoMS) model).